billbrod/foveated-metamers/README.md

 files, which are just placeholders that require all the metamers as their input.

 However, you probably can't create all metamers at once on one machine, because that would take too much time.
 You probably want to split things up.
-If you've got a cluster system, you can configure `snakemake` to work with it in a [straightforward manner](https://snakemake.readthedocs.io/en/stable/executable.html#cluster-execution) (snakemake also works with cloud services like AWS, kubernetes, but I have no experience with that; you should google around to find info for your specific job scheduler, see the small repo [I put together](https://github.com/billbrod/snakemake-slurm) for using NYU's SLURM system).
-In that case, you'll need to put together a `cluster.json` file within this directory to tell snakemake how to request GPUs, etc. Something like this should work for a SLURM system (the different `key: value` pairs would probably need to be changed on different systems, depending on how you request resources; the one that's probably the most variable is the final line, gpus):
+If you've got a cluster system, you can configure `snakemake` to work with it in a [straightforward manner](https://snakemake.readthedocs.io/en/stable/executable.html#cluster-execution) (snakemake also works with cloud services like AWS, kubernetes, but I have no experience with that; you should google around to find info for your specific job scheduler, see the small repo [I put together](https://github.com/billbrod/snakemake-slurm) for using NYU's or the Flatiron Institute's SLURM system).
+In that case, you'll need to put together a `cluster.json` file within this directory to tell snakemake how to request GPUs, etc (see `prince.json` and `rusty.json` for the config files I use on NYU's and Flatiron's, respectively).
+Something like this should work for a SLURM system (the different `key: value` pairs would probably need to be changed on different systems, depending on how you request resources; the one that's probably the most variable is the final line, gpus):

 ```
 {